-I've also created an advanced training course that gives you all the information needed to create the most complex prototypes in a relatively small amount of time.
+You can also check the advanced training course that gives you all the information needed to create the most complex Axure prototypes in a relatively small amount of time.
 The online demo gives an idea of how much you can achieve with Axure RP.

 === Original post from January 2014 (with few 2016 updates in regard to Axure RP and the summary of recommendations) ===

 In the last twelve years as a UX consultant and trainer, I've been testing over a 100 wireframing, diagramming and prototyping tools.
-Therefore I believe that this is a rather comprehensive overview.
+This is the result of the compared analysis.

-If you are looking for something not as complex as Axure/Justinmind but more robust than Moqups/Balsamiq, you could also consider Infragistics’ Indigo Studio (which can import static mockups from Balsamiq and make them interactive) and Protoshare.
-Both of them, and in particular Indigo Studio, offer price plans that are not so convenient, and considering the limited set of functionality, I wouldn’t recommend them as a first choice.
-A third option is UXpin, which boasts the most elegant, clean and user-friendly interface I’ve seen so far, in the whole landscape of the UX tools available today.
+If you are looking for software that is not as complex as Axure but more robust than Moqups, you could also consider Infragistics’ Indigo Studio (which can import static mockups from Balsamiq and make them interactive), or Protoshare.
+Considering the price plan and the available features, they just can't be a top recommendation.
+A third option is UXpin, which boasts the most elegant, clean and user-friendly interface, among all UX tools available today.

-For mobile prototyping, you can use both Axure and Justinmind if you want full control, the second seems to be a better choice at the time of writing (even though I did not test it directly).
+For mobile prototyping, both Axure and Justinmind can be valid options.
+At the time of writing, the second one is a slightly better alternative.
 If you are looking for an easy way to build prototypes that are not too complex, you can consider the above mentioned Indigo Studio, or the more affordable Proto.io, which is evolving quite rapidly into a more mature piece of software.

-If you need to design static diagrams to represent user journeys, you might consider LucidChart, but Axure still provides decent diagramming tools that can reference to portions of your prototype.
-Justinmind seems a bit limited.
-Microsoft Visio (now part of Office 365 as a web app, and therefore also available on a Mac) is still great if you need maximum flexibility and want to draw very elegant flowcharts.
+If you need to design static diagrams and represent user journeys or sitemaps, you might consider LucidChart, but Axure still provides diagramming tools that are very handy.
+With that respect, Justinmind is still a bit limited.
+Microsoft Visio (now part of Office 365 as a web app, and therefore also available on a Mac) is still a great solution for those looking for maximum flexibility and a way to draw rather elegant flowcharts.

-I’ve been keeping track of all prototyping tools I’ve come across from a number of sources, testing a number of alternatives from Power Point to Fireworks, from paper napkins to Flash.
-I’ve been analysing and testing about 90 prototyping and diagramming tools (see bottom of this post for the complete list).
+I’ve been keeping track of all prototyping tools I’ve come across from many different sources, testing a number of alternatives from Power Point to Fireworks, from paper napkins to Flash.
+I’ve been analysing and testing over 90 prototyping and diagramming tools (see bottom of this post for the complete list).

 Axure is still my election prototyping tool, essentially for two reasons: 1) It's an extremely efficient UX tool and allows designers to create very advanced interactive prototypes quickly and without any knowledge of front-end coding.
 2) It's an all-in-one package, and the latest release (Axure RP 8) also includes graphic vectorial tools.

-Building static wireframes is very straightforward, adding interactivity on top of that is relatively easy, and widgets can be styled to make global changes easier.
+Building static wireframes is very straightforward, adding interactivity on top of that is relatively easy, and widgets can be styled so that changes can easily be applied globally.
 I know the tool very well – I’ve been using it extensively since the earliest releases, and I’ve been training companies on how to use it at the most advanced level.
 Below I discuss more in detail the pros and cons.

-This short video allows you to get an idea of what you can get from integrating your Axure prototypes with UX Map.
+This short video allows you to get an idea of how the integration between Axure and UX Map works.

 The usability of both tools is far from optimal, in terms of interaction and information architecture, with Justinmind also looking particularly ugly.
-Justinmind has been built with the proposition of being a well-rounded tool for UX designers, and offers possibility to add scenarios and sitemaps, but it doesn’t seem to be well thought and it’s not very flexible; built-in solutions must be great otherwise it’s better to avoid them, with Axure at least you can use connectors and play with them.
+Justinmind has been built with the proposition of being a well-rounded tool for UX designers, and offers possibility to add scenarios and sitemaps, but it doesn’t seem to be well considered, and it’s not very flexible; built-in solutions must be great otherwise it’s better to avoid them, with Axure at least you can use connectors when creating diagrams.

 One of the features where Justinmind used to be superior to Axure was the possibility to add datasets.
-Even though Justinmind still excels on that, this feature is now also available in Axure – and right now it covers the basics: sorting, filtering, editing and lists based on datasets.
+Even though Justinmind still excels at that, this feature is now also available in Axure, covering all the basics: sorting, filtering, editing and lists based on datasets.

 Where Justinmind is really disappointing, is the lack of annotations and the sluggish events editor.
 See the more detailed comparison at the bottom of this article.

-What doesn’t sound that convincing about Indigo Studio is the price plan.
-One more aspect to consider is that Infragistics is such a large company, I personally expect more commitment and a better customer support from smaller organizations.
+What doesn’t sound convincing is the price plan.
+One more aspect to consider is that Infragistics is such a large company, I personally expect more commitment and a better customer support from smaller organisations.
 I never used Indigo Studio in my projects so it’s a pure speculation.

 In addition to that, Microsoft has never been quick and efficient at making their products better by listening to the end users, so why invest on that?
-And silverlight based, naaaah! (by the way, at the time of writing this review, the link to “Learn more” leads to a page that says:“We are sorry, the page you requested cannot be found”.
-Does it still exist?
+And silverlight based, naaaah! (note: at the time of writing this review, the link to “Learn more” leads to a page that says:“We are sorry, the page you requested cannot be found”.
+Does it still exist?).

 iRise offers an enterprise platform for designers, developers and stakeholders to communicate throughout the whole product lifecycle.
-The suite goes beyond just prototyping, but none of my clients ever used it because it’s very expensive, and I myself never found their presentation videos very exciting.
-I’ve been told that it’s quite valid, but if you master Axure, you can do similar things, and convert your projects into repositories of design documentation, by using the tool at its full potential, and with a bit more tricks and workarounds.
+The suite goes beyond just prototyping.
+None of my clients ever used it because it’s very expensive, and I personally never found their presentation videos enticing.
+I’ve been told that it’s quite valid, but if you master Axure, you can do similar things, and convert your projects into repositories of design documentation, by using the tool at its full potential, with tricks and workarounds if necessary.

-On a final note, I never liked companies that use patents to get competitors out of business; for more info: iRise sues Axure for “patent infringement”.
+On a final note, I am not in favour of companies that use patents to get competitors out of business; for more info: iRise sues Axure for “patent infringement”.